milesgranger/cramjam/README.md

 ### CLI

-A CLI interface is available as [`cramjam-cli`](./../cramjam-cli)
+A CLI interface is available as [`cramjam-cli`](https://github.com/cramjam/cramjam-cli)

+### libcramjam

+A Rust crate and C friendly library available at [libcramjam](https://github.com/cramjam/libcramjam)

 ---

-Extremely thin Python bindings to de/compression algorithms in Rust.
+Extremely thin and easy-to-install Python bindings to de/compression algorithms in Rust.
-Allows for using algorithms such as Snappy, without any system dependencies.
+Allows for using algorithms such as Snappy, without any system or other python dependencies.

-This is handy when being used in environments like AWS Lambda, where installing packages like `python-snappy` becomes difficult because of system level dependencies.

 ---